20 Hours in Montréal: A Luxury Layover Guide

 RÉSO is more than a shopping complex.
 It’s an underground world connecting more than 30 kilometers (18.6 miles) of tunnels through offices, hotels, and shopping centers.
 On a rainy or freezing day, it’s a haven for locals.
 On a strike day, it’s an explorer’s shortcut.

 We entered through the Eaton Centre, which connects seamlessly to other sections of RÉSO.
-The shops range from Canadian brands to familiar global names, but the draw here isn’t retail — it’s seeing how Montréalers live and move through their city, even underground.
+You’ll find Canadian brands alongside the usual global names.
+The shops are fine, but the real draw is watching how Montréalers move through their city, even underground.

 If you’re tight on time, RÉSO gives you a glimpse of modern Montréal without needing transportation.
 It’s also an easy way to grab coffee, people-watch, and recharge before heading to the Old Port.